openvinotoolkit/open_model_zoo/demos/sound_classification_demo/python/README.md

 ## Demo Output

 The demo uses console to display the predictions.
-It shows classification of each clip with timing of it and total prediction of whole audio.
+It shows classification of each clip and total prediction of whole audio.
+The demo reports

+* **Latency**: total processing time required to process input data (from reading the data to displaying the results).

 ## See Also